Murihiku Regeneration Structure

 Murihiku Leadership

 Ta Tipene O’Regan is currently the lead for Murihiku Regeneration.
-Upoko are supported by Michael Stevens.
+Upoko are supported by Professor Michael Stevens.

-The tenure of this work is out to at least March 2025, but is tied to the reset of Murihiku- Southland.
+The tenure of this work is tied to the reset of Murihiku- Southland out to 2030.

 Reporting